 Diffusion is adequate to transport substances across the cell membrane and within the organism.

-Large multi-cellular organisms have complex structure where cells are far from each other hence diffusion alone cannot meet the demand for supply and removal of substances.
+Large multicellular organisms have complex structure where cells are far from each other hence diffusion alone cannot meet the demand for supply and removal of substances.

 Therefore an elaborate transport system is necessary.